carstenlucke/TimeLedger/USER_GUIDE.md

 ### Project Completion

 1. Generate final report for project
-2. Export as CSV and JSON
+2. Export as PDF for client and CSV/JSON for records
 3. Create manual backup
 4. Review all time entries for accuracy
 5. Archive or delete project